On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Discussion

-\paragraph{Limitation} Although the modified RQ-spline coupling transformation has an analytic inverse, it still imposes numerical overhead compared to the affine coupling transformation (about twice as much training time).
-As we mentioned in Section \ref{sec:rqspline}, there may exist a more computationally efficient method to ensure robustness.
-Measuring OOD scores is challenging and there are rooms to improve the accuracy of the Mahalanobis distance-based OOD score.
+\paragraph{Limitation} Although our modified RQ-spline coupling transformation has an analytic inverse, it still imposes numerical overhead compared to the affine coupling transformation (about 2$\times$ training time).
+As we mentioned in Section \ref{sec:rqspline}, there may exist a computationally efficient method to ensure robustness.
+Measuring OOD scores is challenging but there is room for improvement for the accuracy of the Mahalanobis distance-based OOD score.